First passage percolation

 First passage percolation is a mathematical method used to describe the paths reachable in a random medium within a given amount of time.

 Introduction

 First passage percolation is one of the most classical areas of probability theory.
-It was first introduced by John Hammersley and Dominic Welsh in 1965 as a model of fluid flow in a porous media.
+It was first introduced by John Hammersley and Dominic Welsh in 1965 as a model of fluid flow in a porous medium.
 It is part of percolation theory, and classical Bernoulli percolation can be viewed as a subset of first passage percolation.

 Most of the beauty of the model lies in its simple definition (as a random metric space) and the property that several of its fascinating conjectures do not require much effort to be stated.
 Most times, the goal of first passage percolation is to understand a random distance on a graph, where weights are assigned to edges.
 Most questions are tied to either find the path with the least weight between two points, known as a geodesic, or to understand how the random geometry behaves in large scales.